 They should be somewhere above the comment section.

 We hope this article has helped you learn how to add footnotes to your WordPress website.
-You may also want to take a look at our expert picks for the best WordPress typography plugins and our guide on how to show and hide text in WordPress posts with the toggle effect.
+You may also want to read our expert picks for the best drag-and-drop page builders for WordPress and our guide on how to edit a WordPress website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.